-For Cam and Lauren Green, that fascination turned into something more.
-What began as an idea rooted in nostalgia and a deep connection to nature evolved into the Haliburton-based Fort Treehouse – a thriving tourism business that has become one of the region’s most compelling visitor experiences.
+For Cam and Lauren Green, that fascination matured into a sophisticated vision.
+What began as their shared passions for thoughtful design, landscape-responsive architecture, and a profound respect for nature evolved into the Haliburton-based Fort Treehouse Co. – a new hospitality business that has become one of the region’s most compelling visitor experiences.

 Today, their elevated escapes are drawing guests from across Ontario, and increasingly, from around the world.